-BPS # CIS-o6 : Execution time logging (co Detailed Scope: description of the • Design: Define the format of the log files, and execuparticular • Development: Trace significant milestones. • Operation: Monitor response times, while taking care overwhelming results and system overhead.
-Content: Application behaviour: • The traces shall systematically include a field with a times • In debug mode, add more traces to fine tune the perform Means/resources: • The log system design document • A test plan which contains the scenarios concerning respected transaction, on both a unitary and agglomerated basis Check: • Test results under load. • Application behaviour during operation and diagnosis as response time problems
+BPS # CIS- o 6 : Execution time logging (continued) Detailed description of the practice Scope: Design: Define the format of the log files, and execution times in particular Development: Trace significant milestones.
+Operation: Monitor response times, while taking care of avoiding overwhelming results and system overhead.
+Content: Application behaviour: • The traces shall systematically include a field with a timestamp • In debug mode, add more traces to fine tune the performance analysis Means/resources: The log system design document A test plan which contains the scenarios concerning response times for each transaction, on both a unitary and agglomerated/consolidated basis Check: Test results under load.
+Application behaviour during operation and diagnosis associated with response time problems